DFIR Case Studies

 LockBit 3.0 Ransomware

-Detection and Initial Response: The company’s SIEM detected unusual VPN activity indicative of CVE-2024-21762 exploitation, alongside irregular lateral movements within the network.
-The company’s response included isolating the compromised VPN gateway and affected network segments and mobilizing the incident response team to assess the breach and mitigate its spread.
+Detection and Initial Response: The security systems at the financial company detected unusual VPN activity indicative of CVE-2024-21762 exploitation, alongside irregular lateral movements within the network.
+The company’s immediate response included isolating the compromised VPN gateway and affected network segments and mobilizing the incident response team to assess the breach and mitigate its spread.

 Investigation and Analysis: Investigations were conducted using network monitoring tools, advanced threat detection systems, and forensic analysis software.
-These revealed that attackers had exploited the CVE-2024-21762 vulnerability to gain unauthorized access, used Mimikatz to extract administrative credentials, employed Cobalt Strike for reconnaissance and data exfiltration from the company's primary file server, and dropped a LockBit 3.0 ransomware executable on the primary domain controller to facilitate a network-wide encryption.
+These revealed that attackers had exploited the CVE-2024-21762 vulnerability to gain unauthorized access, used Mimikatz to extract administrative credentials, employed Cobalt Strike for reconnaissance and data exfiltration from sensitive file servers, and prepared LockBit 3.0 ransomware scripts on the domain controller for a network-wide encryption attack.

 - Network Monitoring and Traffic Analysis: